multitudes/42-minishell/README.md

 To check whether the shell is running in interactive mode or non-interactive mode, we can use the isatty() function.
 This function checks whether a file descriptor refers to a terminal or not.
 If it returns true, then the shell is running in interactive mode and we should display a prompt.
 If it returns false, then the shell is running in non-interactive mode and we should not display a prompt.

 ## Create an infinite loop for the prompt

-Once we have determined whether the shell is running in interactive mode or non-interactive mode, we can display a prompt to the user.
+we can display a prompt to the user.
 This input can be a single command or multiple commands separated by a semicolon.
 To read input from the user, we can use the getline function which reads a line of input from the user.

 ## Parse User Input

-we will need to read the input from the user and split it into tokens.
+we will need to read the input from and split it into tokens.
 These tokens can then be analyzed to determine the command the user wants to execute and any arguments or options they have provided.

 ## Execute Commands